 Art, and photography in particular, presents an opportunity for artists to explore a certain aspect of life’s enigma.
 In many cases, a photographer sheds light on the unknown and is able to tell an entire story in just one picture.
 However, occasionally a photographer intentionally or unintentionally leaves a degree of ambiguity in a shot echoing the broader mystery of life.

-This unspoken story can sometimes be explored by asking the photographer about the events surrounding the picture, their own thought process, the technical details of the shot, information about the subject.
+This unspoken story can sometimes be explored by asking the photographer about the events surrounding the picture, the photographer’s thought process, the technical details of the shot and information about the subject.
 If asked, I usually tell people a part of the story, but not the complete story.
 I enjoy leaving some parts of the story about my images hidden.
 This is especially true in my silhouette pictures.
 Like life in general, the mystery surrounding a silhouette in a picture is more powerful than the image itself.

-The mechanical part of making a silhouette photograph is simple, but the artistry of this type of photo draws a viewer into a story composed by the photographer but finished by the viewer.
+The mechanical part of making a silhouette photograph is simple.
+But the artistry of this type of photo draws a viewer into a story outlined by the photographer but finished by the viewer.
 Each well-composed image is a mystery that even the photographer cannot fully explain.

 Part of what draws us to silhouettes is that it’s actually quite rare for us to see a true silhouette with our own eyes.
 Human eyes are much more sophisticated than even the most advanced cameras, so we’re able to easily see details in the brightest and the darkest parts of a scene simultaneously.

-Producing a photographic silhouette is relatively simple and can be easily taught.
-You just need to expose your shot for the brightest area of the scene and then the darkest part, typically the subject, will become nearly dark.
-Once the shot is taken in this manner, some minor processing will produce a photographic silhouette.
+Producing a photographic silhouette is relatively simple and can be taught.
+You just need to expose your shot for the brightest area of the scene.
+Then the darkest part, typically the subject, will become nearly dark.
+Once the shot is made in this way, some minor photo processing will produce a silhouette.

 Silhouettes can make powerful photographic statements.
 Quite a few photographers use this technique either routinely or on occasion, as part of their artistic expression.
-In my photos, the silhouettes tend to be part of a minimalist picture and it is generally the central subject.
+In my photos, the silhouette tends to be part of a minimalist picture and is generally the central subject.

 Having a silhouette in a photograph does not itself guarantee an effective image.
 The artistry behind these images is far more complex.
-The subject of the is the critical first element.
-The background and the placement of the subject relative to the background are other elements which must be taken into account.
-Beyond this, there’s always a certain je ne sais quo about these shots which perhaps the photographer cannot even explain.
+The subject is the critical first element, followed by the background and the placement of the subject relative to the background.
+All these are elements which must be taken into account.
+Beyond these, there’s always a certain je ne sais quo which perhaps the photographer cannot even explain.

-Silhouettes create a deep sense of mystery since so much of the central subject is obscured.
-When silhouettes are of people, this mystery can be deep and we instinctively use our imagination to fill in the gaps.
-We wonder what the person was doing; what they were thinking; and, why did the photographer decide to accentuate the sense of mystery during that exact moment.
+Silhouettes create a profound sense of mystery since so much of the central subject is obscured.
+When silhouettes are of people, this mystery can be deep, and we instinctively use our imagination to fill in the gaps.
+We wonder what the person was doing, what they were thinking, and, why did the photographer decide to accentuate the sense of mystery during that exact moment.
 This internal dialogue of the viewer can draw them into a picture more powerfully than any other type of photograph.

-About the Artist: Rizwan Ali is an American photographer currently based in Belgium who is very influenced by photographers Henri Cartier-Bresson, Sebastião Salgado and Robert Frank.
+Rizwan Ali is an American photographer who has lived and traveled extensively in Europe.
+He is very influenced by photographers Henri Cartier-Bresson, Sebastião Salgado and Robert Frank.
 He primarily shoots black and white, urban and street scenes.
 He posts regularly on Instagram (@rizwan.on.mars), Facebook and his own website under the nom du photographe of Rizwan On Mars (www.RizwanOnMars.com).
 His most recent formal exhibition was hosted by a gallery in Belgium.
 His street photography was also selected for exhibition at a Belgium street festival, Mons arts de la scène (Mons Performing Arts Festival).
 Contact him directly at [email protected].